ft-mugurel/BLOG/content/en/posts/vuln-1001/index.md

 ```
 ## Address Space Layout Randomization (ASLR)
 - Address space layout randomization (ASLR) is a technique used to randomize the memory addresses of the program.
 This makes it harder for an attacker to predict the location of the return address and other important data.
+### By passing the ASLR
+- If the attacker have info about the some memory element and if they can read memory and find that think they can learn the ofset of the all the other elements.
+## Non-Executable Memory
+- After attacker overflow the buffer and owerwrite the return address it will jump back to the buffer to run his malicious code.
+When the buffer is not executable the attacker can not run his code.
+This is a very effective technique but it can be bypassed by using return oriented programming (ROP).